Tuesday, November 19, 2024

 Doing It All & Pride

-Meanwhile, nearly fully-formed adults were living absolutely care and responsibility free in the shadow of my endless labors.
+Meanwhile, nearly fully-grown adults were living care-free in the shadow of my endless labors.
 It was time to share some of the fun!

-Take a moment, look around your home.
+Here’s a tip - take a moment, look around your home.
 What things are you doing that they could be doing?
 Unload some of that.
-Let them reap the rewards of learning how to plan, shop, & cook meals for the family (that could be an entire article.)
+Let them reap the rewards of learning how to plan, shop, & cook meals for the family (that could be another entire article.)
 Expect them to take care of the home you share - by cleaning, repairing, and LEARNING how to!
 This will serve them all of their grown-up lives, and you may have been inadvertently preventing them from doing it, by doing it all yourself.

-I had taken on the burden of being the one driving the direction of their plans after high school.
-I was the one who worried through the transcript formation and scheduled the tests and planned the college visits and, of course, monitored their progress on all the checklists I could find!
+I had taken on the burden of sitting in the driver’s seat of their future.
+I was the one who worried through the transcript formation (are we doing enough?) and scheduled the tests (and sweated while they took them) and planned the college visits (of course arranging the schedules) and, monitored and compared their progress on all the checklists I could find!

 Instead, I realized my responsibility was to teach them to learn from the Lord and let them start directing their own path.
-Is it possible that you need to do that as well?
+Could it be possible that you need to do that as well?

-Maybe you need to stop doing it all for them.
-I’m not saying to abandon your post as their guide and their cheerleader–I’m saying that the responsibility for determining their life plan is between the Lord and them, not you.
-Point them in the right direction, and cheer them on!
-Remember, in just several short years, they will not be students– they will be adults.
+I needed to stop doing it all for them.
+I’m not saying to abandon your post as their guide and cheerleader.
+I’m saying the responsibility for determining their life path ultimately belongs to them and the Lord—not you.
+Remember, in just a few short years they will no longer be students.
+They will be adults.
 Start letting them flex their muscles so that they are strong and wise enough to carry their own loads.
+Point them in the right direction and cheer them on!

-All these things and more have helped me bring the heavy load I was carrying to the Lord and trade it for His lighter, easier yoke.
-I’m learning to keep Jesus’ instruction of “Learn of Me” a daily priority.
+All these changes helped me lay down the heavy load I had been carrying and trade it for His lighter, easier yoke.

 Blessings,